QAhell/German-Inflections/README.md

 words from Wiktionary.

 At the moment it only contains proper *nouns*.
-You'll see adjectives and regular verbs later this year in this repository.
+You'll see adjectives and regular verbs in this repository at the end of this year.

 ## License